root-ji218at/hackthebox.eu/Labs/Challenges/Web/Phonebook/writeup.md

 ```

 After searching about this exploit, I found a website, and it has a similar behavior as the Webapp.

 https://www.netsparker.com/blog/web-security/ldap-injection-how-to-prevent/

 And I thought, may be it is as `LDAP Injection`
 And, it was absolutely new to me :)

-After reading, a for quite a bit.
+After reading, it for quite a bit.
 I thought of writing another `Bruteforce script` for finding `username` and `password`

 At first I thought that I have to find both `username` and `password` to solve the challenge, but in fact we actually don't require a username to solve the challenge XD